fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-The `important` object now stores the query condition.
-It defaults to
+The <i>important</i> object now stores the query condition.
+It's by default

 ```js
 where: {